 Perhaps the most exciting part of the tech up-take is that blockchain solutions are tailored to each company: any business can use the tech in a way which best suits their needs.
 Startups are stepping into this blockchain revolution to fundamentally change how logistics companies operate.
 Transmetrics, together with BitFortune, have gathered the most interesting examples of blockchain projects in logistics and supply chain:

 Meanwhile, the world’s largest retailer is also incorporating technologies based on the blockchain.
 Lynx, a subsidiary of Chinese e-commerce giant Alibaba, announced the successful integration of blockchain for its cross-border logistics operations.
-Their system is capable of keeping track of all the relevant data about an imported shipment such as the details about the production, transport method, customs, inspection and even third-party verification.
+Their system is capable of keeping track of all the relevant data about an imported shipment such as the details about the production, transport method, customs, inspection, and even third-party verification.

-But what about the smaller companies?
+But what about the smaller blockchain technology companies?
 Well, arguably it is them – the startups – who are at the forefront of this blockchain revolution.
 They are the players harnessing the tech to its full potential for larger companies to then use.
 Take for instance Zerv.
 In May, Californian startup Citizens Reserve announced the launch of the permission-based blockchain protocol Zerv which aimed to become an “operating system for the supply chain”.
 The network, enabled by an asset-based token, seeks to provide frictionless transactions between all key participants within the supply chain, including manufacturers, suppliers, distributors, retailers, and consumers.

 The automation of commercial processes is also getting a revamp thanks to the startup Libelli.
 The company is developing a blockchain system to act as an escrow agent between buyers and sellers.
 This system creates a smart contract system which bypasses the need for other parties like banks and eliminates the traditional letter of credit paperwork.
 Libelli claims these streamlined processes cost ten times lower than current rates charged by banks.
-Most inefficiencies in logistics and supply chains, especially in product traceability, supplier payments, transportation and contract bids, can now be unlocked by services like Libelli.
+Most inefficiencies in logistics and supply chain, especially in product traceability, supplier payments, transportation, and contract bids, can now be unlocked by services like Libelli.

 Another startup, OriginTrail brings trusted data sharing to global supply chains by utilizing blockchain technology.
-The supply chain is often presented as one of the best use cases for blockchain, but the current decentralized solutions cannot provide the needed level of performance, scalability and efficiency in supply chains.
+The supply chain is often presented as one of the best use cases for blockchain, but the current decentralized solutions cannot provide the needed level of performance, scalability, and efficiency in supply chains.
 Since 2014, OriginTrail’s protocol is solving this challenge with a trusted decentralized network and has already succeeded in joint projects with BTC Company and the Chinese online food marketplace Yimishiji.

 And don’t forget about ShipChain, a startup set out to design a comprehensive blockchain-based tracking system.
 The system tracks products from the moment they leave the factory’s door to when they are delivered to the customer’s door.
-Relevant information emanating from all stages in the supply chain is recorded in a blockchain based system.
+Relevant information emanating from all stages in the supply chain is recorded in a blockchain-based system.
 The system can then execute smart contracts once set conditions are met.
 For instance, once a driver from a delivery firm has confirmed a successful delivery, the system can automatically mark the item as done and assign a new duty to the driver.

 During the trial, which was hailed as a ‘holy grail’ blockchain application in logistics, participants issued, received, and transferred bills of lading through a blockchain system.
 Containers being shipped from China to Canada used the Wave application to issue, transfer, endorse and manage shipping and trade-related documents through a secure decentralized network.
 The application is free for shippers, importers, and traders.
 The containers were delivered to their destination without any issues.

 The adoption of blockchain-based digital lading bills will enable accurate documentation and fast transfer of original documents.
-This will make the supply chains more efficient and reduce unnecessary transaction costs.
-According to industry estimates, more than 10% of freight invoices contain inaccurate data: this is the type of inefficiency ZIM aims to amend.
+This will make supply chains more efficient and reduce unnecessary transaction costs.
+According to industry estimates, more than 10% of freight transportation invoices contain inaccurate data: this is the type of inefficiency ZIM aims to amend.